The skaters who could be North Korea's only medal hope

 (CNN)As the Winter Olympics kick off next month, all eyes will be on the Gangneung Ice Arena in Pyeongchang -- especially if figure skaters Ryom Tae Ok and Kim Ju Sik take to the ice.

-Thanks to an extraordinary thawing of tensions between their homeland and the hosts of the 2018 Games, neighbor and rival South Korea, the pair's hopes of competing, once slim, may be resurrected Tuesday during the first face-to-face talks between the two countries in two years.
+Thanks to an extraordinary thawing of tensions between their homeland and the hosts of the 2018 Games, neighbor and rival South Korea, the pair's hopes of competing, once slim, may be resurrected.

+South Korea announced Tuesday that, after a morning of person-to-person talks at the heavily-guarded border between the two countries, the North would send a delegation to the Olympics.

+"With regard to PyeongChang, North Korea expressed its stance that it will send its high-level delegation, athletes representing the People's Olympic Committee, a cheering squad and an art troupe, a visitors' group, a Taekwondo demonstration team and a press corp," South Korean Unification Ministry spokesman Chun Hae-sung told reporters in Seoul.

-The North Korean duo, who were both born in Pyongyang, had qualified for for the Winter Olympics in September, but their country's National Olympic Committee (NOC) missed the deadline to register in October.
+The North Korean skaters, who were both born in Pyongyang, had qualified for for the Winter Olympics in September, but their country's National Olympic Committee (NOC) missed the deadline to register in October.

 However, the International Olympic Committee has now extended the deadline for North Korean participation at the Games in Pyeongchang.